dalishi/DesaySV-DL/README.md

 ```

 ## 3. Install cuDNN
-Download respective packages as below and follow the corresponding instructions.
+Download respective packages from [NVIDIA website](https://developer.nvidia.com/rdp/form/cudnn-download-survey) as below and follow the corresponding instructions.
+You need to sign up an account with NVIDIA to download the files.

 1. Install from tarball